 Nominations for the Patricia M. Carey Changemaker Award may be submitted by students, faculty, staff/administrators, alumni, or other members of the NYU community.

-Award recipients will be announced and celebrated during NYU MLK Week (February 1–6, 2021).
+Award recipients will be announced and celebrated during the NYU MLK Week University-Wide Event on February 10, 2022.